Kalkan Travel Guide

 Kalkan's nightlife will keep all types of visitors busy.
 With plenty of restaurants, cafés, bars and nightclubs to enjoy, the town comes to life after dusk.
 Head to one of the many rooftop terrace bars for sundowners, listen to a gypsy band while sipping on the local aniseed drink, 'raki', smoke a hookah pipe and recline on Ottoman-style cushions, or enjoy the local ladies putting on a belly dancing show.

 Kalkan's main beach is shingled and this may not appeal to many would-be beach-goers but the water sports and activities on offer off these shores still attract thousands of tourists each year.
 Nearby Kaputas Beach is sandy and much more pleasant for those longing to dig their toes in the sand.
-Enjoy sailing, jet skiing, water skiing, scuba diving, parasailing and banana boating or discover what lies beneath the crystal clear waters on a snorkelling trip of plunge to the depths and enjoy the marine life on the reefs on a scuba dive.
+Enjoy sailing, jet skiing, water skiing, scuba diving, parasailing and banana boating or plunge to the depths and discover what lies beneath the crystal clear waters on a snorkelling trip with marine life on the reefs.
 The ruins at Xanthos Valley and the New Acropolis are popular attractions to visit, as is the ancient city of Patara.

 Kalkan can often be packed with British tourists and the main beach is shingle so shoes are advised for beach excursions, although the water depth drops off close to the shore, so travellers won't have to walk over the pebbles for long.